-Draw Period: The first part of a HELOC is the draw period.
+Draw Period (first 120 months of 240 month schedule): The first part of a HELOC is the draw period.
 During this time, you, as the homeowner, may borrow amounts within the credit line at your discretion.
 The draw period allows you to withdraw money an unlimited number of times and interest-only payments, not principal payments, are required on the money borrowed.

 Although the draw period allows you unlimited access to your money, home equity loan requirements do not force you to withdraw the total loan amount.
 At the end of the draw period, you only repay the amount used.
 When the draw period is over, you generally will not be able to access remaining funds even if a portion of the money is unused.

-Repayment Period: The second half of a HELOC is the repayment period.
+Repayment Period (last 120 months of 240 month schedule): The second half of a HELOC is the repayment period.
 During this time, you pay back the amount borrowed.
 Lenders stipulate the timeframe of the repayment period as well as the draw period.

 Variable Rates: HELOC rates are based on adjustable interest, which is dependent on the printed Daily Prime Rate.
 HELOC rates will fluctuate, which means you can expect them to change over time.

 Home Equity Line of Credit Calculator: A HELOC calculator will help determine monthly interest-only payments along with calculating principal and interest payments that will come due at the end of the draw period.
 With a variable HELOC rate, the home equity line of credit calculator comes in handy.

 Contact one of our qualified loan officers to learn more about HELOC timeframes and details regarding home equity loan rates.
 Please call 816.322.2100 or email us at [email protected].*